com-480-data-visualization/data-visualization-project-2021-teamtwitch/README.md

 ### Exploratory Data Analysis (EDA)

-Our EDA contains some interactive plots, which are best experienced in the [Jupyter Notebook](https://github.com/com-480-data-visualization/data-visualization-project-2021-teamtwitch/blob/master/Milestone_1_EDA.ipynb).
-Due to the interactive plots, the file size is pretty, thus we could not pre-run all cells and to fully experience all plots you need to download the folder and run the notebook yourself.
+Our EDA contains some interactive plots, which makes the file size of the jupyter notebook quite big.
+To best experience our plots, you can either download our folder and run the notebook yourself, or checkout this [Jupyter Notebook](https://github.com/com-480-data-visualization/data-visualization-project-2021-teamtwitch/blob/master/Milestone_1_EDA_executed.ipynb), where me provide all the plots in a pre-executed, static manner.

 ### Related Work